What does ClickCambridge offer?

 What is the time commitment involved?

 You will attend one hour's webinar each month (or watch the recording if you're not available).
 On top of that, we ask that you undertake some independent research, reading or activity in a subject that interests you.
 This is what we call 'supercurricular' activity and will be valuable as you prepare your university application.
-More details on this will be shared with participants in the October webinars.
+More details on this will be shared with participants in the first session.

 We would like to support as many Bangladeshi, Pakistani and Arab (BPA)/mixed BPA Year 12 (S5/ Y13 - N.I) students as possible through the programme.
 However, if the programme is oversubscribed, we will prioritise students who match one or more of the following criteria: